matthewdillon1/Download-Starred-Email-Threads-Script/README.md

 The script will then iterate via pagination through the user's email threads in their inbox and/or in their custom labels and identify email threads that have been starred by the user.

-For each qualifying email thread, the script will calculate the number of days that have elapsed since the most recent email message on the thread was either sent or received - this will be considered the number of days since last activtiy on the thread.
+For each qualifying email thread, the script will calculate the number of days that have elapsed since the most recent email message on the thread was either sent or received - this will be considered the number of days since last activity on the thread.
 If the most recent message is fewer than 180 days old, the script will do nothing and will iterate to the next thread.
 If the most recent message is greater than or equal to 180 days old, the email thread will then be automatically downloaded as a .pdf file.
 This newly created .pdf is named by extracting the date and the subject line of the *first* email on the thread for ease of discovery.
 The .pdf file will now be pushed to the "Downloaded Emails" Google Drive folder discussed above.

 Next, the script will also create a .eml file of the thread, which will be downloaded and pushed to the aforementioned "EML Files" subfolder of the overarching Google Drive folder.
 The naming convention for the .eml file is exactly the same as the .pdf file, concatenating the date and subject line of the *first* email message separated by a hyphen.
 After this, any attachments on the email thread will be identified and downloaded to the "Attachments" subfolder, keeping the file type and file name of the attachment as is.